-You are currently viewing Difference between Preference Shares and Preferential Issue
+Difference Between Preference Shares and Preferential Issue

 Difference between Preference Shares and Preferential Issue

-Cumulative Preference Shares,
+• Cumulative Preference Shares,

-Non-Cumulative Preference Shares,
+• Non-Cumulative Preference Shares,

-Participating Preference Shares, and
+• Participating Preference Shares and

 Let’s understand each of the above in detail: